tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 ### Testing

-Your definded tests can be run with the command blow.
-The command runs all tests definded in the root 'test' folder and generates a coverage report.
+Your defined tests can be run with the command blow.
+The command runs all tests defined in the root 'test' folder and generates a coverage report.

 ```bash
 npm run test